thomasp85/data_imaginist/content/screens/index.md

     wrap: 80
 ---

-Screens is a generative series launcing on ArtBlocks Curated on January 31st, 12:00p CT.
+Screens is a generative series launching on ArtBlocks Curated on January 31st, 12:00p CT.
 This page will contain additional information and background about the project, after it has launched.